-It is time for honest, frank discussion about the real purpose of religions, the extent to which their sacred texts are fallible, and the extent to which theocratic “fundamentalist” sects have misrepresented and distorted those texts to ignore their core message in its full context.
+It is time for honest, frank discussion about the real purpose of religions, the extent to which their sacred texts are fallible, and the extent to which theocratic “fundamentalist” sects and groups have misrepresented and distorted those texts to ignore their core message in its full context.

 Consequently, today there are "wolves in sheep's clothing" who claim to be religious authorities and the “official” clergy of Judaism, Christianity and Islam.
 But they are hypocrites who pick and choose certain words and phrases from their scriptures to try to justify their arrogance, aggression and offenses, while simply ignoring God and the full context and true meaning of their religion's original texts.

-However, many Qur'an scholars have pointed out that it is a false doctrine, and some have even called it "The Lie of Abrogation."
+However, many Qur'an scholars have pointed out that it is a false doctrine, called "The Lie of Abrogation."
 But Muslim Theocrats, extremists and terrorists believe in it, and they cling to it because they believe it enables them to abrogate or nullify any verses in The Qur'an that do not suit their theocratic purposes, and focus simply on verses that would seem to justify themselves.
 And, in that sense, they are like proud, militant, theocratic Jewish and Christian extremists who also pick and choose certain phrases and passages in their scriptures to justify themselves, while ignoring or misunderstanding the full context and the full meaning of their religious texts.